The Brauer-Manin obstruction on algebraic stacks: Comparison to some other cohomological obstructions

 \section{Comparison to some other cohomological obstructions}

-Let $k$ be a number field.
 Harari \cite{harari02groupes} compared the {\BM} obstruction of varieties with some other cohomological obstructions such as obstructions given by torsors under connected groups or abelian gerbes.
-In this section, we extend them to a class of algebraic stacks.
+In this section, we extend them to some classes of algebraic stacks.